 Below is a quick list of technologies that already have a practical application in the home.

-Thermostats.
 Smart thermostats allow you to control the temperature in every room.
-And it won’t matter whether you’re in the home or on the other side of the planet.
+And it won’t matter whether you’re at home or on the other side of the planet.

 We’re starting to get a little more sophisticated in this area.
 Smart fridges regulate the temperature, can be controlled remotely and even feature internal cameras that will tell you if you need milk.

 Washing machines now have scanners that will read the labels on clothes and adjust the settings accordingly.